SEO For HVAC Companies: The Complete Guide.

-Now is high bounce rate bad?
-Well according to Google not necessarily.
+Now, is a high bounce rate bad?
+Well according to Google, not necessarily.

-In my opinion, a high bounce rate can correlate with your content not completely answering what someone is searching for.
-This is unless you are answering all of their questions in one page…which can happen..
+In my opinion, a high bounce rate can mean that your content might not be exactly what someone is searching for.
+This is unless you are answering all of their questions on one page, which can happen.

 Then filter Behaviour > site content > landing pages.

-Here you can see the bounce rate of all of your pages.
+Here you can see the bounce rate of all your pages.

-Also 0% is not actually 0%.
-It usually just means there isn’t enough data to make decisions.
+Also, 0% is not actually 0%.
+It usually just means there isn’t enough data to make an average.

 What’s a good bounce rate to aim for?

-Well, that is going to depend on your competition, however, I would recommend under 50%.
+Well, that is going to depend on your competition; however, I would recommend trying to shoot for under 50%.
 In reality, look at your current rates and simply aim to always improve them.

-Pro Tip: Add a segment to Your Google Analytics for desktop and mobile.
-Now you can see if your mobile pages outperform those same pages on a computer and see how mobile-friendly your site really is.
+Pro Tip: Add a segment to your Google Analytics dashboard for desktop and mobile.
+Now you can see if your mobile pages outperform those same pages on a computer, and see how mobile-friendly your site really is.